tlvlp/iot-mcu-modules/README.md

 # IoT MCU Modules

+## LEGACY REPOSITORY!
+This repository is no longer maintained.
+See the [project summary page](https://github.com/tlvlp/iot-project-summary) for details and updates.

 ## Summary
 - Part of the [tlvlp IoT project](https://github.com/tlvlp/iot-project-summary)
 - Template for the MCU side API of the services